-4.4 Re-sitting examinations
+4.4.
+Re-sitting Examinations

-4.4.1 Repeat examinations
+4.4.1.
+Repeat Examinations

 Any examination conducted by the faculty will not be repeated.
-Therefore, a student who has obtained \mathbf{E} grade for a particular course unit or who could not appear for the end semester examination of a particular course unit has to re-sit at the next available opportunity.
+Therefore, a student who has obtained E grade or IC (Incomplete) / IC-(T) (Incomplete Theory) / IC-(P) (Incomplete Practical) for a particular course unit or who could not appear for the end semester examination (theory/practical component) of a particular course unit has to re-sit at the next available opportunity of the particular course unit (theory/practical component).

-4.4.2 Improving lower grades
+4.4.2.
+Improving Lower Grades

-A student who has obtained \mathbf{C} , \mathbf{D} or \mathbf{D}^+ for a particular course unit is advised to repeat it.
+A student who has obtained C-, D or D+ for a particular course unit is advised to repeat it.
 However, if the grade obtained in the second sitting is less than that of the first sitting, he/she shall be entitled to his/her former grade.
-The maximum grade for a credit repeated shall be \mathbf{C} or grade point value 2.0.
-A candidate, even with \mathbf{E} grades may proceed to the following year of study.
+The maximum grade for a credit repeated shall be C or grade point value 2.0.
+A candidate, even with E grades or IC / IC-(T) / IC-(P) may proceed to the following year of study.
 However, he/she should repeat those course units at a subsequent examination.

-4.4.3 Special Needs Students
+4.4.3.
+Special Needs Students